top of page

 Autumn

-With an autumnal change of season, from September right through to the first frosts at the end of October we have cosmos, sunflowers, hydrangeas, dahlias, chrysanthemums, zinnias and if weather is nice, second flush of the roses.
-Dried flowers and foliage are going into autumnal wreaths.
+As the season turns to autumn, from September through to the first frosts at the end of October, our seasonal blooms include cosmos, sunflowers, hydrangeas, dahlias, chrysanthemums, zinnias, and — weather permitting — a second flush of roses.

 Dahlias